lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex iOS TableView Using VIPER.md

 Since VIPER is an implementation of the Clean Architecture, there a few rules to follow:

 1. dependencies can only be explicit in one direction - towards the centre.
-This means that messages flowing out of the centre must be sent to an interface (a.k.a. a Swift protocol)
+This means that messages flowing out of the centre must be sent to an interface (a.k.a. a Swift protocol).
+Classes in layers closer to the center cannot know the names of classes in Layers closer to the outside.
 2. data must be copied from layer to layer.
 This means that we can't pass a Swift class from one layer to the next